-Trollius are hardy perennials that range from 15 cm to 90 cm in height.
+Trollius are hardy perennials that range from 15 cm to 90 cm (6 to 36 inches) in height.

 The blooming time is species dependent, ranging from early spring through to late in the summer.

 When in bloom they generally carry multi petalled flowers of orange or yellow.